bEEkEEper254/Dsc_phase2_group6_project/README.md

 4. Godwin Mutuma
 5. Sharleen Liz
 6. Dennis Muuo

-## Overview
-This repository contains a Jupyter Notebook (`film_industry.ipynb`) that provides an analysis of various aspects of the film industry, including trends in movie ratings, box office revenue, and other key factors.
-The goal of this analysis is to uncover insights into what drives success in the film industry.

-## Business Understanding
-# Film Industry Analysis for New Movie Studio

 ## Project Overview
 The company has decided to launch a new movie studio but currently lacks experience in the film industry.
 As data analysts, our task is to explore the film industry landscape and identify the characteristics of top-performing films at the box office.
 By analyzing these trends, we aim to provide the studio with actionable insights to guide their film production strategy.